mlabieniec/aws-lib/README.md

 cd ../sample-react && npm link aws-lib
 ```

+> Once deployed, you can download the generated API SDK from the AWS console with the `getsdk.sh` script.
+Fill in the API ID, and path you want the zip downloaded to.
+This would be done anytime you update the stack, then download a new generated SDK.
+This SDK can be used directly within your app, without the `lib`.

 * The front-end library uses a configuration file that is outputed via the CDK.
 It's a `config.json` file and contains cloudformation outputs that the front-end library will consume in order to call AWS.
 The location of the config file is hard coded to resolve to the `lib` by default e.g. `"aws-lib: file:lib"` within the `sample-react/package.json` file.
 So, if you move things around, ensure you are outputing that `config.json` file to `lib/config.json` (you can do this by modifying the `aws/core/package.json`'s `deploy` script).

 ## Features